Facebook ad mistakes happen because humans fall in the sub-100% perfect category.

-25) Losing Sight of the Real Goal
+25. Losing Sight of the Real Goal

-When you log in to the Facebook Ads Manager, you’ll get a chance to binge on vanity metrics: impressions, click-through rate, cost-per-click…
+Vanity metrics make you feel like you’ve just won an Oscar for your phenomenal work.
+When you log in to the Facebook Ads Manager, you’ll get a chance to binge on all sorts of vanity metrics: impressions, click-through rate, cost-per-click…

-26) Leaving Ads Unattended
+26. Leaving Ads Unattended

-In five months, the average cost-per-conversion for the campaign raised over 1050% from $3.33 to $38.47.
+In five months, the average cost-per-conversion for the campaign climbed more than 1,050%, from $3.33 to $38.47.
+Yeowch!

 “Our cost per conversion had increased ten times in just a few months!
 While, through split testing, I had found a great design and an audience that loved our product… it was a very small audience!
 Throwing a lot of money at this small audience, we soon saturated it after only two months, wasting a load of money in the process.

-AdEspresso suggests that you keep track of these eight Facebook ad metrics:
+Keep track of these eight Facebook ad metrics: